-1. Capillary Zone Electrophoresis
+1. Capillary Zone Electrophoresis Principle

 In capillary zone electrophoresis, analytes are separated in a capillary containing only buffer without any anticonvective medium.
 With this technique, separation takes place because the different components of the sample migrate as discrete bands with different velocities.
-The velocity of each band depends on the electrophoretic mobility of the solute and the electroosmotic flow in the capillary (see General Principles).
+The velocity of each band depends on the electrophoretic mobility of the solute and the electro-osmotic flow in the capillary (see General Principles).
 Coated capillaries can be used to increase the separation capacity of those substances adsorbing on fused-silica surfaces.

-Using this mode of capillary electrophoresis, the analysis of both small ( $M_r < 2000$ ) and large molecules ( $2000 < M_r$ < 100,000) can be accomplished.
-Due to the high efficiency achieved in capillary zone electrophoresis, separation of molecules having only minute differences in their charge-tomass ratio can be effected.
+Using this mode of capillary electrophoresis, the analysis of both small ( $M_r < 2000$ ) and large molecules ( $2000 < M_r < 100,000$ ) can be accomplished.
+Due to the high efficiency achieved in free solution capillary electrophoresis, separation of molecules having only minute differences in their charge-to-mass ratio can be effected.
 This separation mode also allows the separation of chiral compounds by addition of chiral selectors to the separation buffer.